statamic/v2-docs/content/pages/3.guides/1.getting-started/index.md

 ## Step 3: Configure URL rewrites {#rewrites}

-This is optional, but recommended, because you're a professional.

-Statamic ships with index.php visible in your URLs to make everything "just work".
-That's great and all, but SEO experts will tell you that leaving index.php in there is a no-no. Also, it's just kinda ugly.
+Like most (if not all) PHP applications, all page requests are run through a single `index.php` file called a "front controller".
+This allows the page to be dynamically displayed from the CMS.

+This step is technically optional, but professionally recommended.
+If you do nothing, all of your URLs will have that front controller present in them.
+It's not great for SEO and it looks silly, so you should remove it.
+Please remove it.

+Here's how:

-**To remove index.php from your URLs, open up `index.php` and change `$rewrite_urls` to `true`.** Then, depending on your server flavor, do one of these:
+**Open `index.php` and set `$rewrite_urls` to `true`.** Then, depending on which type of server you're using, do the following:

 ### Apache

-Make sure you have `mod_rewrite` enabled and rename the `sample.htaccess` file to `.htaccess`, ensuring that it's in the same directory as your `index.php` file.
-That should take care of probably 95% of the server configuration.
+Make sure you have `mod_rewrite` enabled and rename the `sample.htaccess` file to `.htaccess`, taking special care to ensure that it's in the same directory as your `index.php` file.
+They're best friends, don't separate them.

-If you're someone who likes to tinker with server defaults and/or have a nice, luscious neckbeard, you can probably Google way your way to victory on what needs to change.
+If this doesn't work, you're most likely someone who doesn't follow defaults and runs your own flavor of configuration.
+Google is your friend.
+If you're _really_ stuck, we'll do our best to [help you](https://statamic.com/support).

 ### Nginx

 Grab the settings from `sample.nginx.conf` and customize them as necessary.
-Nginx is a bit less "grab and go" than Apache, and server configuration is beyond the scope of this guide and our capacity to support.
+Nginx is a bit less "set it and forget it" than Apache, making further configuration server configuration is beyond the scope of this.

 ### IIS

-We don't use Windows ourselves, but we've been told the included `sample.web.config` works pretty well.
-Do what you do with that.
+We don't use Windows ourselves, but we've been told the included `sample.web.config` works.
+Do your thing.

 ## Step 4: Run the Trailhead Installer {#installer}